logue/vuetify-swatches/README.md

 ![demo](https://user-images.githubusercontent.com/480173/156681882-d3d5e868-ba9a-4a34-9e75-08272d39da64.gif)

-This branch is for vuetify3.
-Not usable for production, experimental use only.
+This is for Vuetify3.
+Please use 1.0.x when using with Vuetify2.

 This project is a remake of [saintplay's vue-swatches](https://saintplay.github.io/vue-swatches/) with [Vuetify](https://vuetifyjs.com/).